Folk Catholicism: Mexico

 Folk Catholicism is also strongly present in modern Mexico.
-Before Spanish colonization, the indigenous tribes in modern-day Mexico practiced various forms of religion, with the polytheistic Maya and Aztec religions being the best known today.
+Before Spanish colonization, the indigenous peoples in modern-day Mexico practiced various forms of religion, notably the polytheistic Maya and Aztec religions.
 Both had several gods dedicated to nature and various aspects of daily life.
 Mictlāntēcutli was the main Aztec God of death, and it was believed that a person would undertake a long and treacherous journey to reach the afterlife, where their fate was determined by the circumstances of their life and death.
 Mayans believed in multiple Gods of death, and followed a similar belief system that upon death, one must undertake a journey in order to reach the afterlife in the realm of Xibalbá.

-Following Spanish colonization, these indigenous tribes were forcibly converted to Catholicism.
+Following Spanish colonization, the indigenous population was forcibly converted to Catholicism.
 Indigenous political leaders that challenged Spanish rule were murdered and symbols of those indigenous practices were destroyed.
 A significant portion of Mexico today identify as Catholic, but report that they retain beliefs of witchcraft, reincarnation and communication with the dead.

 However, some aspects of these indigenous religions persevered and those influences can be seen in cultural religious practices that exist today alongside Catholicism.